The Energy Grid

 Problems with these transformers include:

 Power Quality.
-Equipment in one building may inject a signal into the powerlines which pass through a transformer and could affect equipment in another building.
+Equipment in one building may inject a signal into the powerlines, which pass through a transformer and could affect equipment in another building.

-Static: Once a transformer is set, changes need to be manually made by switching on changing wiring.
+Static: Once a transformer is set, changes need to be manually made by switching on changing the wiring.

 Ecology: Power Transformers contain mineral oils, a source of pollution.

-Benefits of the solid state universal intelligent transformer:
+Benefits of the solid-state universal intelligent transformer:

 Energy Efficiency: The existing transmission systems can be better optimized.
 More power can be delivered through the same wires.

-Power Quality: Sag correction and harmonic filtering can be built in to the intelligent universal transformer.
+Power Quality: Sag correction and harmonic filtering can be built into the intelligent universal transformer.

 Configurable: Because one device can be used in many configurations, inventory and spare parts can be reduced.
 Maintenance costs are reduced.

-The Energy Systems Analysis Consortium (ESAC), comprised of Purdue University, the University of Missouri-Rolla, theUniversity of Wisconsin-Milwaukee, the U.S. Naval Academy, the U.S. Navy Postgraduate School, and the University of Illinois Urbana-Champaign has been developing this and already holds one patent.
-EPRI, holding another patent has published several papers on the project.
+The Energy Systems Analysis Consortium (ESAC) comprises Purdue University, the University of Missouri-Rolla, the University of Wisconsin-Milwaukee, the U.S. Naval Academy, the U.S. Navy Postgraduate School, and the University of Illinois Urbana-Champaign has been developing this and already holds one patent.
+EPRI, holding another patent, has published several papers on the project.

 Patents: